 It is important to understand that a weed high for dogs may often be an adverse experience.
 Dogs have much more sensitive cannabinoid receptors, so stoned dogs are often scared and disoriented.
 This adverse experience can last from a few hours to several days, depending on the dog and the dose of cannabis ingested.
+As a result, CBD for dogs may be a better option than THC or CBN products.
 So, the answer to “how long does a weed high last for dogs?” depends on a variety of factors, just like it does for a human.
 But stoned dogs typically don’t enjoy the experience, due to inherent differences in the dog endocannabinoid system.

 As a dog owner, it is important to know that while it is rare, weed can kill dogs.
 One study on dogs and marijuana explored cases of marijuana toxicosis in dogs at Colorado veterinary hospitals and found that two dogs who ate cannabis-infused edibles died.

 More research is needed, but it appears that marijuana is bad for dogs because canines have different CB2 receptors and different metabolism of cannabinoids than humans.
 While most people don’t know that weed can kill dogs, veterinarians have reported many canine deaths due to marijuana toxicity.
 Death is usually caused by the dog slipping into a coma and vomiting while unconscious.
 According to Dr. Jeff Goodall, "since THC prevents vomiting, we give intoxicated pets activated charcoal or flush their stomach to save them."